 - Qualifications of the key personnel involved

-- The expected out-of-pocket charges and fees based on the proposed care, your condition, and your health plan
+- The expected out-of-pocket charges and fees based on the proposed care and your condition, and your health plan

 3. Be prepared.